 Aluminium has been used for canoe gunwales for decades, and in recent years, black-anodised variants have become commonplace.
 Many like the minimalist aesthetics, especially on a composite canoe.

 Vinyl extrusions vary enormously, but at their best, they add necessary stiffness to the hull whilst retaining the flex needed to absorb impacts.
 Although they can mark, they will generally last the lifetime of the canoe.

 Unfortunately, once bent out of shape, aluminium gunwales can be almost impossible to get back to their previous shape.
 By contrast, vinyl tends to be springy-enough to return to its original shape following minor incidents.

 For those storing boats outdoors, vinyl and aluminium may appeal as low-maintenance options.
 In the event of damage or degradation (unlikely), either can be replaced by anyone able to remove and replace rivets.

-Every vinyl gunwale we fit is matched with our custom-shaped polyethlene end plates and ash handles to give a durable, low maintenance outfitting option.
+Gunwales typically terminate in plastic or wooden endcaps.
+Every vinyl gunwale fitted to a Silverbirch Traditional Canoe is matched with custom-shaped polyethylene end plates and ash handles to give a durable, low maintenance outfitting option.